ml-tooling/ml-workspace/README.md

 docker run -d -p 8091:8091 --restart always mltooling/ml-workspace:latest
 ```

-Voilà, that was easy 😌 Now, Docker will pull the latest workspace image to your machine.
+Voilà, that was easy!
+Now, Docker will pull the latest workspace image to your machine.
 This may take a few minutes, depending on your internet speed.
-Grab a coffee ☕ and dream about all the exciting things you can build with Machine Learning 🦄.
 Once the workspace is started, you can access it via: http://localhost:8091.

 > ☝️ _If started on a remote machine or with a different port, make sure to use the machines IP/DNS and/or the exposed port._